 Council will develop a climate change work programme over the next 10 years to ensure a strategic, aligned approach to meeting climate change responsibilities.
 The climate change work programme includes policy to set standards on how we identify, understand and consider and report on climate change throughout Council, climate action plan/s (including emissions targets), adaptive pathways projects with priority communities, and improved communications and engagement.
 The costs of this are set out at \$1.5m over 10 years.
 This work meets our current and expected statutory responsibilities and is the minimum we are required to do.
-Adaptation response decisions and priority actions determined in this climate change work programme will require consultation with the communities as to timing, cost and then ascertaining what grants if any would be available to help with funding.
+Requirements around climate change planning and response come from our resource management, natural hazards and risk management obligations.
+Some of the legislation that determines these obligations include the Resource Management Act 1991,